Duncan Hamilton (racing driver): 1953 Le Mans Victory

 Hamilton won the 1953 event in a Jaguar C-Type shared with Rolt.
 Initially, the pairing were disqualified for practising in a Jaguar that had the same racing number as another on the circuit at the same time, but they were reinstated.
 According to Hamilton's own account, when Jaguar team manager Lofty England persuaded the organisers to let them race, both drivers were already drunk in a local bar.
 England said: "Of course I would never have let them race under the influence.
 I had enough trouble when they were sober!"

-When the race was under way the team tried to sober Hamilton up by giving him coffee during the pit stops but he refused it, saying it made his arms twitch; instead he was given brandy.
+When the race was under way, the team tried to sober Hamilton up by giving him coffee during the pit stops but he refused it, saying it made his arms twitch; instead he was given brandy.
 He also struck a bird face first at 130 mph and broke his nose.
 Despite the circumstances, the duo went on to win the race and recorded the first 100 mph average speed at Le Mans.

 Both England and Rolt have denied that they were drunk.

 Lucky escapes

-On one occasion in 1947, he was transporting his MG R-type to the Brighton Speed Trials.
+On one occasion in 1947, Hamilton was transporting his MG R-type to the Brighton Speed Trials.
 While going down a hill near Guildford, he "saw the splendid honeycomb radiator of a Bugatti in the outside rear-view mirror", so he moved over and waved it past.
 However, the car hung back.
 Further down the hill, the Bugatti drew level with Hamilton, at which point he saw there was no one in it and realised it was his own car which he had forgotten he was towing.

 A week after the 1953 Le Mans win, Hamilton drove to Oporto to prepare for the Portuguese Grand Prix at the Circuito da Boavista.
 He was leading into the first corner of the race when he crashed his Jaguar into an electricity pylon.
 He was thrown out of the car and into a tree, from which he fell down on the side of the circuit and was almost run over by a Ferrari.
 He was taken to hospital for an emergency operation.
 The accident cut off the power supply to Oporto for several hours.